org-tigris-jsapar/jsapar/docs/basics.md

 1. For each cell in the parsed line, the converter uses the name of the cell to find a cell in the output schema to use.
 Cells that are not matched are omitted.
 Cells in the output schema that was not provided in the data source are left empty.

-All line types and cell names are case sensitive so be thorough.
+All line types and cell names are case-sensitive so be thorough.

 Almost all the job lies in defining the schemas.
 You can even run the text to text converter directly from the command line without coding.
 [See below](#Running text to text conversion from command line).
 ## Converting text to Java beans